Relevant Products: EDGE NQ, Azur 851N, CXN v1 & v2, Stream Magic 6 v2

 The Qobuz standard is MP3 rated at 320 kbps.

-This format produces an equal or lower quality than Spotify Premium and can be played directly from a device to a Network Player via AirPlay or Bluetooth with no negative effects.
+This format produces an equal or lower quality than Spotify Premium and can be played directly from a device to a Network Player via AirPlay, Bluetooth or Chromecast Built-in (available on the EDGE NQ and CXN v2 only) with no negative effects.
 For this reason, we would not require a Qobuz partnership as both AAC and AAC+ file types are compatible with any Smart device with either of these technologies.

 Qobuz HiFi and Sublime

-As their HiFi standard files are 16Bit/44.1kHz FLAC files, it is possible to play these back through our units via an APTX Bluetooth compatible device as well as USB Audio from a PC or Laptop.
+As their HiFi standard files are 16Bit/44.1kHz FLAC files, it is possible to play these back through our units via an APTX Bluetooth compatible device, Chromecast Built-in (available on the EDGE NQ and CXN v2 only), as well as USB Audio from a PC or Laptop.

 It is also possible to play these files via AirPlay however as this is not supported natively by Apple, this would be converted from FLAC to ALAC which is technically the same quality.